micmejia/bible-dump/NKJV/Titus/Titus 2.md

 Likewise, exhort the young men to be sober-minded,

 ###### 7
-in all things showing yourself _to be_ a pattern of good works; in doctrine _showing_ integrity, reverence, incorruptibility,[^a]
+in all things showing yourself _to be_ a pattern of good works; in doctrine _showing_ integrity, reverence, incorruptibility,

 ###### 8
-sound speech that cannot be condemned, that one who is an opponent may be ashamed, having nothing evil to say of [^b]you.
+sound speech that cannot be condemned, that one who is an opponent may be ashamed, having nothing evil to say of you.

 ###### 9
 _Exhort_ bondservants to be obedient to their own masters, to be well pleasing in all _things,_ not answering back,

 ###### 10
-not [^c]pilfering, but showing all good [^d]fidelity, that they may adorn the doctrine of God our Savior in all things. ## Trained by Saving Grace
+not pilfering, but showing all good fidelity, that they may adorn the doctrine of God our Savior in all things. ## Trained by Saving Grace

 ###### 11
 For the grace of God that brings salvation has appeared to all men,